Golf Tutorials

 Setting up your golf bag straps correctly is one of those small details that makes a huge difference.
 A balanced, comfortable bag removes a major source of fatigue and distraction, helping you stay fresh and centered.
 You'll not only walk off the 18th hole with less pain but with more energy left to focus on your score.

 While getting your physical gear right is important for comfort, having instant access to smart advice is just as important for confidence.
 After you’ve dialed in your straps, consider the mental side of your walk.
 Using tools like Caddie AI puts an expert golf brain in your pocket, taking the guesswork out of tricky situations.
 When you're standing over a tough lie, you can get instant guidance on how to play the shot.
-It helps you with everything from on-demand strategy to simple golf course questions and club slection, simplifying the noise so you can commit to your swing and play smarter.
+It helps you with everything from on-demand strategy to simple golf course questions and club selection, simplifying the noise so you can commit to your swing and play smarter.

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like